xSaheel/Spotify-Song-Search-App/README.md

 # Spotify Song Search App

-Made using React Hooks and CSS :)
+Made using React Hooks and CSS :innocent:

 It Fetches data from the Spotify API, ask the user for authorization and then searches the artist and shows the top 10 songs of that artist.